Sunday, June 8, 2025

 Two Miracles (part III)

-Shelly walked away and the next thing I know, he was bringing a few workers to the Iris garden.
+Shelly walked away, and the next thing I knew, he was bringing a few workers to the Iris garden.
 I had met two of the workers before and showed them the image.
 Shelly had already told them the story of the hummingbird.

 I wanted to learn a little about Jason.
 I found an article about the wreck and his page from the funeral home’s website.
 I cried as I read the sweet things friends and family wrote about him.
 I read about the great guy Shelly told me about.
-From what I read, he personally knew the Lord, so he is Heaven with Jesus experiencing an incredible life!
+From what I read, he knew the Lord, so he is in Heaven with Jesus, experiencing an incredible life.

 Thursday, September 26, 2013